Farukk57/Draw_Bitmap_SSD1351/README.md

 Contributions are welcome!
 Please open an issue or submit a pull request.

 ## License
-This library is licensed under the MIT License.
+This library is licensed under the GNU GPL License.